CodeYourFuture/curriculum/common-content/en/energisers/introduce-yourself/index.md

 Some tips:
 - Your response should be around 30 seconds.
 - Have a list of items ready but tailor what you say to your audience.
-For example, at a conference don't tell them you love making cupcakes but on the first day of a new job introducing yourself to your new team feel free to add 1-2 personal details.
+For example, at a technical conference focus on your technical interests rather than your love of making cupcakes, but on the first day of a new job introducing yourself to your new team feel free to add 1-2 personal details.
 - Try to structure your response,
     - Who are you?
 Where are you from?
 Where have you worked?
 Have you studied somewhere and what subjects?
     - What do you do?
 What are your skills, passions, or hobbies?
 What motivates you?